Inflationary power spectrum from the Lanczos algorithm: Evolution of and

 \section{Evolution of $\phi_k$ and $r_k$}

-To obtain the power spectrum of the OTMSS \eqref{wave function1}, one needs to rewrite the Bogoliubov coefficients \eqref{bogoliubov coefficient} in terms of $k$ as in Refs. \cite{Danielsson:2002kx,Danielsson:2004xw,Broy:2016zik}, where their formulas has made some approximation.
-To fully capture the information of \eqref{wave function1}, we will explicitly numerically give the evolution of $r_k$ and $\phi_k$ in terms of $k$, where the evolution is completely determined by the Schr\"{o}dinger equation $\hat H|\mathcal{O}(\eta)\rangle=i\partial_\eta |\mathcal{O}(\eta)\rangle$.
-The resulting evolution equation of $r_k$ and $\phi_k$ can be denoted by via \cite{Zhai:2024odw} \begin{widetext}
+To derive the power spectrum of the OTMSS given in Eq.~\eqref{wave function1}, the Bogoliubov coefficients in Eq.~\eqref{bogoliubov coefficient} must be expressed as functions of the wavenumber \(k\), following the approach adopted in Refs.~\cite{Danielsson:2002kx,Danielsson:2004xw,Broy:2016zik}, where certain approximations were employed.
+To fully incorporate the structure of the OTMSS wave function \eqref{wave function1}, we numerically compute the evolution of the squeezing parameters \(r_k\) and \(\phi_k\) with respect to \(k\).
+This evolution is governed by the Schr\"{o}dinger equation

+which completely determines the dynamics.
+The resulting equations of motion for \(r_k\) and \(\phi_k\) can be expressed as derived in \cite{Zhai:2024odw}: \begin{widetext}

-\end{widetext} Compared to the original evolution equations for \(\phi_k\) and \(r_k\), we have neglected the contribution from the potential due to the slow-roll conditions.
-These calculations can be quite complicated; for more details, the reader can refer to the appendix of \cite{Zhai:2024odw}.
-The evolution equations \eqref{eq rk and phik} for \(r_k\) and \(\phi_k\) describe the dynamics during the inflationary period.
-The power spectrum was observed at the horizon crossing at a fiducial momentum of \(k_* = 0.05~\text{Mpc}^{-1}\).
-To compare with observations, the data from the CMB covers the range from \(10^{-4}~\text{Mpc}^{-1}\) to \(1~\text{Mpc}^{-1}\) \cite{Planck:2018jri}, making it beneficial to fully expand the power spectrum within this range.
-At the pivot point, we have \(k_* = aH\), where the value is derived from today's measurements, allowing us to easily obtain \(\eta = -\frac{1}{k}\) within the CMB observational range \cite{Bianchi:2024qyp, Gong:2001he, Auclair:2022yxs}.
-Given that \(\eta = -\frac{1}{aH}\), the evolution can be transformed accordingly,
+\end{widetext} Compared to the original evolution equations for \(\phi_k\) and \(r_k\), we have neglected the contribution from the potential term due to the slow-roll conditions.
+These calculations can be rather involved; for complete details, we refer the reader to the appendix of \cite{Zhai:2024odw}.
+The evolution equations \eqref{eq rk and phik} for \(r_k\) and \(\phi_k\) describe the squeezing dynamics during the inflationary epoch.
+The power spectrum is evaluated at horizon crossing for a fiducial scale \(k_* = 0.05~\text{Mpc}^{-1}\).
+To facilitate comparison with observations, we note that CMB measurements cover the range from \(10^{-4}~\text{Mpc}^{-1}\) to \(1~\text{Mpc}^{-1}\) \cite{Planck:2018jri}.
+It is therefore useful to compute the power spectrum across this full range.
+Under these considerations, Eq.~\eqref{eq rk and phik} becomes:

-Being armed with these two equations, we could give their numeric in terms of comoving momentum $k$.
+To obtain the corresponding numerical values of \(r_k\) and \(\phi_k\), we use the horizon-crossing condition \(k_* = aH\) at the pivot scale, whose value is inferred from present-day observations.
+This allows us to express the conformal time as \(\eta = -1/k\) across the CMB observational range \cite{Bianchi:2024qyp,Gong:2001he,Auclair:2022yxs}.
+Using these evolution equations, we numerically compute \(r_k\) and \(\phi_k\) as functions of the comoving momentum \(k\).

 From Fig. \ref{fig:rk1} and Fig. \ref{fig:phik1}, one can see that the evolution of $r_k$ and $\phi_k$ are almost the constants from $10^{-4}~Mpc^{-1}$ to $1~Mpc^{-1}$.
 Even, we can further evaluate the number density of OTMSS in terms of BD vacuum,